RM35M4419/Biorefinery_field_analysis/README.md

 2. Understand the use of sklearn and LDAvis libraries with actual useful data, and my own code.
 3. Compose a database from the scraped content for future use.

+## Motivation

+This project is part of a bigger study, analizing how institutional fields evolve.

 ## Algorithm
 1. DATA PREPARATION
  - Import & combine tweets json into a DF